 Here are a few ways in which we can help you on your journey:

 - Find a qualified provider in your area, or

 - Leave your detail and have a few of our providers call on you at your convenience

 Why would a company record their calls?

-- Staff training and development: It's a competitive world and providing excellent customer service is paramount to commercial success.
-Recording and monitoring calls is one of the best ways to train and coach staff on how to handle calls effectively.
+Staff training and development: It’s a competitive world and providing excellent customer service is paramount to commercial success.
+Recording and monitoring calls are one of the best ways to train and coach staff on how to handle calls effectively.

-- Compliance: Mandated, regulatory recording must be adhered to by law.
-In many sectors, recording telephone converstations are mandatory to comply with government regulations.
-Originally though of as a simple contact center issue, many regulations are now spreading throughout the Enterprise forcing companies to deploy recording in areas where traditionally no recording was necessary.
+Compliance: Mandated, regulatory recording must be adhered to by law.
+In many sectors, recording telephone conversations are mandatory to comply with government regulations.
+Originally thought of as a simple contact centre issue, many regulations are now spreading throughout the Enterprise forcing companies to deploy recording in areas where traditionally no recording was necessary.
 Having recorders deployed can serve as a preventative measure in assuring full compliance, no matter what industry is involved.

-- Interaction Analytics: IA allows users to be proactive rather than reactive by gaining insight from various areas of business and from customers directly.
+Interaction Analytics: IA allows users to be proactive rather than reactive by gaining insight from various areas of business and customers directly.